xoopscube/documentation/en/development/xcube-concept.md

 **The XCube core concept "3S" stands for — Simple, Secure and Scalable.**

-XCube architecture is the core to all the high-level components and how they interact with each other.
-While the web application design is about the code level design, the functionality of each module and its purposes.
+The minimalist XCube core, located within the `html/core` directory, serves as the foundational layer for the XOOPS Cube Legacy application.
+Its primary function is to bootstrap the system and handle the initial web request lifecycle.
+Key features include:

+- Basic Autoloading: Mechanisms for automatically loading necessary PHP classes, enabling a modular code structure.
+- Request Handling: Core components to receive and process incoming HTTP requests.
+- Basic Class Registry: A system for managing and accessing core objects and services.
+- Initialization Routines: Essential scripts to set up the environment, including path definitions and basic configuration loading.

+**Semantic Summary**

+This core provides the essential infrastructure for XCube Legacy to start execution upon a web request.
+It focuses on initialization, class loading, and fundamental request management, laying the groundwork for subsequent module and theme processing.
+It offers a minimalist foundation without the extensive built-in tools often associated with full-fledged frameworks, emphasizing a lightweight and extensible base.

+This overview highlights the core's bootstrapping and request-handling nature, which should be the starting point for developers looking at the API documentation for these fundamental aspects of the system.

+**XCube Core Design Philosophy: Minimalism and Flexibility**

-At its core, XCube minimalism is being intentional to get rid of the superfluous and to be meaningful and simple.
-Although XCube core implements Design patterns that represent the best practices used by experienced object-oriented software developers, XCube design borrows ideas from traditional mechanisms outside the web — mechanisms such as preloading, delegates, task systems, generic render-sequence from .NET and video-game programing to implement an ideal specification.
+At its core, XCube's minimalism focuses on intentionality: eliminating the superfluous to achieve meaningful simplicity.
+While the XCube core incorporates established Design Patterns recognized as best practices by experienced object-oriented software developers, its design also draws inspiration from traditional mechanisms beyond the web.
+Concepts such as preloading, delegates, task systems, and a generic render-sequence (inspired by .NET and video-game programming) were adopted to implement an ideal specification.

-Moreover, such software design was needed to develop a task-base modular architecture allowing web developers and designers to run their favorite frameworks and libraries.
-Thus, the underlying logic of the core main classes which the project team narrowed down the "**Core program**" is built on a simple design concept "**No Framework**" or **framework-agnostic**.

-The core architecture was designed to build dynamic websites, web applications and web services.

-- XCube handles almost everything as re-usable materials: managers, add-ons (modules), preloads (extensions) and Themes are materials for end-users.

-- Delegates, Virtual Services and Tasks of the Task System(*) are materials for developers.

-- Its framework-agnostic design concept covers the free choice of frameworks and libraries for developers and designers.

 <div layout="row sm-column my-6">
 <div self="size-2of3">
-<strong>XCube</strong> is the core layer of the platform giving required minimum functionality to aggregate
-preexistent subsystems,for example the <b>Base</b> subsystem Legacy used to build a customized CMS.

-<p>If anyone aims to implement new features on XCube platform, it can be done with a custom subsystem,
-aside the initial Base subsystem Legacy or extend it with modules or single file component (ref. preload mechanism).</p>
+<p>XCube design was crucial for developing a task-based, modular architecture, empowering web developers and designers to utilize their preferred frameworks and libraries.
+Consequently, the underlying logic of the core main classes – what the project team termed the "Core program" – is built upon a simple "No Framework" or framework-agnostic design concept, leveraging an event-driven approach for extensibility.</p>
 </div>
 <div><img src="https://xoopscube.github.io/documentation/_media/cube-core.png" alt="core"></div>
 </div>